 In 2005 Monty Norman released Completing the Circle, an album featuring new recordings of some his favourite work - songs he sang in his youth as a big band singer and numbers from his stage musicals.
-Here are a few samples...
+Although the album is currently unavailable here are his sleevenotes and some short track samples...

 My tribute to the piano, bass, electric guitar style of the Nat King Cole Trio (again something from my youth).
 I've altered the number, which was originally sung by a high soprano in my stage musical Belle, into a laid back love song for a low baritone.
 Guitarist Sam Dunn joins Paddy Milner's piano and Chris Hill's bass to do justice to the genre.
 Belle, opened in 1961 at the Strand Theatre and told the story of the infamous wife murderer, Doctor Crippen.
 It was a beautifully staged, outrageous, Grand Guignol musical that unfortunately suffered from the well known ailment of being ahead of its time (preceding Sweeney Todd and Phantom Of The Opera by a couple of decades).
 Wolf Mankowitz had set this very first black musical comedy in the Edwardian music hall and had written a wonderfully funny, tender script.
 The audiences loved it.
 The critics hated it.
 The show lasted eight weeks.
 But careers can turn on a sixpence.
 The main financial backer of the show was Cubby Broccoli.
 He loved my score.
 A few months later he commissioned me to write the score of the first James Bond movie, Dr. No. One never knows, do one!